 - For plasma or whole-blood samples: 17Gb raw data with at least 2000X effective average sequencing depth

 - Sensitivity for SNV: 1.0% for tissue DNA and 0.5% for ctDNA

 Interested in learning more about our NovoPM™ comprehensive genomic profiling test?
 Click on the link below to fill out a short form and download our informational brochure.View brochure & validation reports

-Seeking potential therapeutic options, a 48-year-old female patient of metastatic breast cancer with multiple lymph node metastases in China underwent a biopsy which was then sent to our lab for analysis with NovoPM.
+Seeking potential therapeutic options, a 48-year-old female patient of non-small cell lung cancer with multiple lymph node metastases in China underwent a biopsy which was then sent to our lab for analysis with NovoPM.
 A rare somatic mutation was discovered for which there was a CFDA-approved targeted therapy.
 The patient responded well to this treatment with significantly extended survival and higher life quality (see details in “Clinical Outcomes” below).
 This case demonstrated the tremendous clinical value of comprehensive genomic analysis with a large panel like NovoPM, especially in cancer patients who have exhausted other treatment options.